HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/custom_secrets.md

 ## Using a custom secret to define administrator password

-To use a custom secret to define administrator<!--It is not possible to change the `wpsadmin` username at this time, should we remove "admin" here? --> and password, see [Updating the default administrator password](update_wpsadmin_password.md)
+To use a custom secret to define the WebEngine administrator password, see [Updating the default administrator password](update_wpsadmin_password.md) for instructions.

 ## Using custom secrets as credentials